 1. Overview

 A public key certificate is a way to send and verify the authenticity of a public key.
-Typically, a public key certificate will be signed by a trusted certificate authority (CA) that verifies the certificate’s legitimacy, also known as an issuer.
+Typically, a trusted certificate authority (CA) also known as an issuer, signs the public key certificate and verifies its authenticity.
 Alternatively, a certificate may be self-signed, meaning it is signed by an individual instead of a CA.

 In this tutorial, we’ll learn how to create a self-signed certificate.
 After that, we’ll learn how to configure our self-signed certificate to be trusted by applications on our system.